 I am a martial artist by choice and an accountant by necessity and I am a product of these two seemingly different paths.
 Outside of my working environment, people are always surprised when I tell them I am an accountant because I do not fit the mold or perception.
 Every now and then, I would meet someone who would ask me some pretty weird and personal questions.
 The first time it happened, I was somewhat taken aback.
 When she learnt that I am a weekend warrior, she explained that she felt a different aura about me, hence the questions.
 (I never knew weekend warriors have a different aura about them).

 Home is where the heart is and the Tao was always, and still is, my home away from home.
 In 2006/2007 however, I had reached a crossroad.
 I was losing my focus and drive.
 I started searching high and low for alternatives, taking up yoga, spin classes, circuit training etc. I started training in BJJ in the fall of 2007 and it rekindled the fire within me.
 It's not because BJJ is better.
 Rather, it is because it is outside of my comfort zone, something that I do not understand nor comes naturally to me, and it is brutally honest.

 Happy Training.
 Embrace who you are.
 Embrace your limitation.
 But never give up.
 When apocalypse comes, it will be you and the cockroaches.

 Meghan has been working at the Tao since 2009, and worked up to blue belt over those years.
-What she loves most about the Tao is the atmosphere - loving, accepting, and supportive.
-She feels that all the staff truly care for each student and their families, and loves to be a part of such a positive and inspiring community.
+What she loves most about the Tao is the atmosphere - loving, accepting, and supportive and is grateful to be a part of this positive and inspiring community.

-On any day, you can find Meghan on her yoga mat, trying to be inventive in the kitchen, or completely immersed in books.
+On any day, you can find Meghan on her yoga mat, being creative in the kitchen or on paper, or completely immersed in books.
 She loves connecting to nature and soaking up the sunshine.